mdjahidhasan009/JavaScript-Note/loop.md

 console.log(anotherArrayList); // Output: ['a', 'b', 'c', 'd', 'e', 'f']
 ```

-#### Method 2: Setting the Length to 0
+#### Setting the Length to 0

 ```javascript
 arrayList.length = 0;
 ```

 This code clears the existing array by setting its length to 0.
-This method also updates all reference variables that point to the original array.
+This method also updates all reference variables that
+point to the original array.

 ```javascript
 var arrayList = ['a', 'b', 'c', 'd', 'e', 'f'];